Grimxjoke/Size/src/note.md

     - SetUserConfiguration

 How can the market Multiplier can change ?
     - Is that the Hook Rate ?
+    - Yes it is

 Max Due date vs Tenors vs Deadline ?
     - I think that maxDueDate is like the tenor for all the position, maybe the max tenor ?

-SO CreditSeller is Borrower and CreditBuyer is Lender ?

-When and where is the Lender money gets deposit to aave ?

 getRatePerTenor vs getAPRPerTenor ?